Read time: 9 minutes

 Assets to ship:

-- 1 x executive summary pack
+- 1 x implementation roadmap template

 Tip: Keep the exact keyword phrases in page titles, H2s, alt text, and internal links so performance teams can tie content to intent spikes and prioritise syndication/remarketing accordingly.